nuodb/nuodbaas-webui/ui/customizations.md

 ### Explanation of configuration file definition

-The Cockpit UI will include the `customizations.js` file and call `getCustomizations()` to retrieve the customization definitions and callback functions.
+The NuoDBaaS WebUI will include the `customizations.js` file and call `getCustomizations()` to retrieve the customization definitions and callback functions.

 - The only root keyword is `views` right now defining view definitions
 - The `views` object contains a list of `RESOURCE_PATH` definition based on the Control Plane Rest API.
 These paths can have placeholders, i.e. `/databases/{organization}/{project}` which match with the definitions in the OpenAPI spec.
 All child elements below this resource path define how the view for this resource path is customized.